bsipocz/ASTR497/README.md

 Assingments are due 2 weeks after the relevant notebooks are covered in class.
 The exception is the first assigment; it is due 2 weeks after the PR workflow (that is expected to be used for submission) is covered.
+Early submissions are encouraged, however deadlines follow open source deadline tradition and are in AoE timezone.

 * Units - Time - Coordinates: 2021-04-30
 * Fits - Table - Unified I/O: 2021-05-14
+* WCS - WCSAxes: 2021-05-21

 Form of submission: